eddie0mohammed/ot-front-end-technical-test/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Technical Test
+The Open Targets Platform aggregates and integrates data from more than 20 different data sources to create evidence that builds and scores associations between diseases and drug targets (human genes).

+Our association score ranges from 0 to 1 and is a harmonic sum of individual scores of 7 different data types: literature, rna_expression, genetic_association, somatic_mutation, known_drug, animal_model, and affected_pathway.

+A score of 0 corresponds to no evidence supporting an association.
+The closer the score is to 1, the stronger the association.
+If you would like to know more about our association score, please visit our scoring documentation page.

+Instructions
+We would like you to create a data table and visualisation showing the association scores for lung carcinoma and 5 drug targets.

+Please call our demo API - https://demo6922545.mockable.io/ - and using the response data, please complete the following steps based on our design specs found below.

+Create a data table with the following column headings:

+Symbol
+Gene ID
+Gene Name
+Overall Association Score
+Open Targets Front End Technical Test Specification - step 1

+When a user clicks the "+", expand the row of the table and show either a bar chart or a radar chart with the association scores for each individual data type - literature, rna_expression, genetic_association, somatic_mutation, known_drug, animal_model, and affected_pathway.
+Open Targets Front End Technical Test Specification - step 2

+Please note the following requirements:

+The data table should only have 5 rows
+The data table should show the targets with the top overall association scores By default, the data table should be sorted by the overall association score in decreasing order - the target with the highest overall score should be on top followed by the target with the next highest score and so on
+For the bar chart or radar chart, please feel free to use any chart or data visualisation library that you are comfortable using, includinges:
+D3
+Chart.js
+HighCharts
+CanvasJS
+Google Charts
+Recharts
+… or any other library that you are familiar with using To make the setup of the project easy, we have bootstrapped it with Create React App.
+Feel free to add any dependencies that you wish by adding them to package.json or including them as a script tag in public/index.html.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+yarn start

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+yarn build

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify